 Tip #1: Get a Good Incubator

 We have an Incuview Incubator and we love it.
 Be sure to read the instructions on your incubator and get really familiar with it.
-The egg hatching process that requires some precise temperatures and moisture settings, and the better you follow the instructions, the better your hatch rate will be.
+The egg hatching process requires some precise temperatures and moisture settings, and the better you follow the instructions, the better your hatch rate will be.

 Tip #2: Be Prepared